birdandhike.com logo

 Common Reed (Phragmites australis)

-General: Common Reed (Phragmites australis) is the tallest (10-12 feet) species of grass in the Mojave Desert, looking more like bamboo than a typical grass.
-While Common Reed is native to this area, this variety is the invasive European form.
-It is growing throughout desert wetland areas taking over and choking out native species.
+General: Common Reed (Phragmites australis) is the second tallest (10-12 feet) species of grass in the Mojave Desert, looking more like bamboo than a typical grass.
+While Common Reed is native to this area, this variety is the invasive European form, and none of our natives remain.
+Common Reed is growing throughout desert wetland areas taking over and choking out native species.
 Growing from underground rhizomes, it is very difficult to control.
+Common Reed is recognized by stature and the inflorescences that look like candle flames atop the stalk.

 Common Reed is an uncommon component of wet vegetation associations (wetlands, along washes and rivers) in the Lower Sonoran (Creosote-Bursage Flats) and Upper Sonoran (Mojave Desert Scrub and Pinyon-Juniper Woodland) life zones.